aeternity/rust_middleware/docs/middleware-guide.md

 ```

 The ‘OK’ field is set to false when the queue length is more than 2, and/or the seconds_since_last_block is > 1200 seconds.
-The teme can be overridden by the environment variable STATUS_MAX_BLOCK_AGE
+The time can be overridden by the environment variable STATUS_MAX_BLOCK_AGE

 ```